Harvard Law School, J.D., 1975, cum laude

 As a member of the Labor & Employment Practice Group, Bill counsels publicly and privately held corporations in employee benefits and executive compensation.
 His counsel reaches across all industries, but most frequently, he works with businesses in manufacturing, investment and aerospace and defense.

 Bill’s illustrious career includes acting as founder and chair of the employee benefits and executive compensation department at one of the largest law firms in the U.S. His credentials are enhanced by his appointment to the Department of Labor’s ERISA Advisory Council and election as a fellow to the American College of Benefits Counsel.
+Bill is also an arbitrator on the pension/ERISA panel for the American Arbitration Association.

 - Elected as a Fellow to the American College of Employee Benefits Counsel